 using a team approach to ensure a comprehensive and integrated approach to service delivery, when multiple providers are involved.

+Note: See CFD 10.04 for additional expectations regarding teams and partnerships when peer support services are provided.

-CFD 2.07
+CFD 2.10

-Employee workloads support the achievement of child and family outcomes and are regularly reviewed.
+Employee workloads support the achievement of positive outcomes and are regularly reviewed.

 Interpretation: When an organization implements a specific evidence-based program model, caseloads/workloads should be based on the model guidelines and reflected in policy/procedures and practice.